Senior Vice President

 Dr. Li received his Ph.D in Organic Chemistry from University of Central Lancashire UK followed by a postdoctoral fellow at the University of Chicago with Dr. Philip Eaton.

-Scientific Director, Head of Chemistry Amgen Asia R&D Center
+Senior Director, Head of Discovery Modalities Amgen Asia R&D Center

 Dr. Wenge Zhong is a Scientific Director and Head of Chemistry at the Amgen Asia R&D Center in Shanghai.
 His is responsible for structural biology, molecular modeling, therapeutics discovery and related Amgen-academia external research collaborations.